butfirstchai.com

 Storage

-Store them wrapped individually using a cling film or wax or parchment paper and place them in a fridge-friendly container.
+Store them wrapped individually using a cling film, wax or parchment paper and place them in a fridge-friendly container.
 These date-paste energy bars lasted in the fridge for a week.
-You can freeze them too and does not require thawing.
+You can freeze them too, and they do not require thawing.

 Top tip